 Which is better?
 Neither of course!
-Below are 5 questions that you can ask yourself to discover if you natural style matches your environment, of if you have a mismatch.
+Below are 5 questions that you can ask yourself to discover if your natural style matches your environment, or if you have a mismatch.
 Discovering a mismatch is the first step to making a change to yourself or your environment which in turn can help you be more happy at work.

-If you’d like to discover how well your style and your environment match each others, answer the following questions before reading the rest of the blog post.
+If you’d like to discover how well your style and your environment match each other, answer the following questions before reading the rest of the blog post.

-- Which of the two styles do you identify yourself with the most?
+- Which of the two styles (variation or routine) do you identify yourself with the most?